Wendy Bacon

-Early life and education
+Early life and activism

-Bacon is the daughter of a doctor and the sister of the former premier of Tasmania, Jim Bacon.
-During her early years the family lived in the Melbourne suburb of Reservoir.
-Educated at the Presbyterian Ladies' College, Melbourne, she attended the University of Melbourne in the mid-1960s where she was active in the anti-Vietnam War campaigning.

 In the late 1960s, Bacon attended the University of New South Wales, where she was a member of the Kensington Libertarians, edited the student newspaper Tharunka and later the underground anti-censorship paper Thor.
 She was part of the group that distributed a publication called The Little Red Schoolbook which had explicit information about sex.

-When she was 23, Bacon was convicted of exhibiting an obscene publication and given a good behaviour bond.
+When she was 23, Bacon was convicted of "exhibiting an obscene publication" and given a good behaviour bond.
 She spent a week in Mulawah Women's Prison while awaiting sentence.
 Her brief experience in prison led her to later co-found the support group, Women Behind Bars, in Sydney and also exposed her to incidents of police corruption.

+Between 1970 and 1981, Bacon's activism included issues such as repealing pornography laws, the dismissal of the Whitlam government, police corruption, prisoner treatment, and censorship laws.
+She was convicted ten times for protests, which included posting on building facades, displaying "obscenities", and disobeying the police.
+During this period, she met and associated with the resistance fighter and anarchist Jack the Anarchist, who spoke alongside her in at least one rally.

+Bacon was denied entry to legal practice in the 1980s and her case became Australia's most famous for refusal to admit based on personal morality.
+Bacon enrolled in graduate law school in 1977.
+Upon graduation in 1979 she applied to join the New South Wales Bar Association.
+In her application, Bacon was candid about her prior activism, which the New South Wales Appeals Court acknowledged in stating that political radicalism or extremism played no role in admission to the bar.
+The Court questioned her fitness from a separate incident in 1979 in which she told the court that she had paid a client's bail using money borrowed from a mutual friend.
+The Court did not believe her account and cited this as evidence that Bacon had and would break the law in service of her activism.